wowserhq/wowser/README.md

 ## Features

-Wowser is both a low-level API as well as a graphical client, allowing one to interact with a World of Warcraft server, behaving as an official client would.
+Wowser is both a low-level API as well as a graphical client, interacting with a World of Warcraft server like an official client would.

 **Note:** Only Wrath of the Lich King is currently supported.